Dancan254/TaskManagementApi/README.md

 - Java 17+
 - Maven (or Gradle, if your build system uses it)
 - PostgreSQL (version 10 or later)
-- An IDE (IntelliJ IDEA, VS Code, or Eclipse)
+- An IDE (IntelliJ IDEA, VS Code, etc)
 - A Google Account for Google Cloud Console and Google Calendar access.

 ## 2. PostgreSQL Database Setup